Skip to main content

 Academic

 A sophisticated analysis of exercise-induced hormonal imbalance requires a perspective rooted in systems biology.
 The clinical presentation of fatigue, amenorrhea, or hypogonadism is the terminal manifestation of a series of upstream neuroendocrine adaptations.
-These adaptations are governed by the central nervous system’s interpretation of and allostatic load.
+These adaptations are governed by the central nervous system’s interpretation of energy availability and allostatic load.

 The critical diagnostic question is not merely “Which hormones are imbalanced?” but rather “Which central signaling pathways have been altered?”
 Answering this requires an analytical approach that moves beyond static serum levels to assess hormonal metabolites and diurnal rhythms, offering a granular view of the Hypothalamic-Pituitary-Adrenal (HPA) and Hypothalamic-Pituitary-Gonadal (HPG) axes.